 🖐 In this blog post we’ll share all drone law links & known rules about recreational & commercial drone use in Malaysia (Kuala Lumpur).
-Give a 👍 at the end of this post if you enjoyed it & feel free to ask any questions or share your experience in the Malaysia Drone Discussion Group.
+Give a 👍 at the end of this post if you enjoyed it & feel free to ask any questions or share your experience in the Malaysia Drone Forum.
 Keep in mind that the content below is updated to the best of our ability & does not replace official sources & your own research.

 Recreational vs Commercial drone use in Malaysia